 The panel also included Dr. Jacob Wobbrock from UW and Oscar Murillo from Microsoft.
 This was another reminder of the powerhouse of accessibility researchers at UW and in the Seattle-area.
 An artist was capturing the summit through illustration – the whole day (it looked amazing and exhausting):

 One of the challenging questions Scott asked was our favorite examples of successful inclusive design.
 I still find it disappointing that this is a challenging question.
 We have our classic examples – curb cuts, closed captioning, power toothbrushes, Oxo products – that have made life easier for many, but were originally conceptualized through the inclusion of individuals with diverse abilities.

 There should be many more examples of success.
 This should be an easy question where we can quickly call to mind all of the outstanding examples in the world that celebrate the inclusion of individuals with diverse abilities in the design process and make our daily life more inclusive.

-favorite examples of inclusive design?
+What are your favorite examples of inclusive design?

-you excited for a more inclusive world?
+What technologies make you excited for a more inclusive world?

 You can learn more, find resources, and join the community through AccessEngineering.